Natural heritage: Legal status

 An important site of natural heritage or cultural heritage can be listed as a World Heritage Site by the World Heritage Committee of UNESCO.
 The UNESCO programme, catalogues, names, and conserves sites of outstanding cultural or natural importance to the common heritage of humanity.
 As of July 2023, there are 257 natural World Heritage sites (including 39 mixed sites) in 111 countries.
 This represents a total of more than 3500000 km2 of protected areas, 60% of which are marine.

 The 1972 UNESCO World Heritage Convention established that biological resources, such as plants, were the common heritage of mankind or as was expressed in the preamble: "need to be preserved as part of the world heritage of mankind as a whole".
 These rules probably inspired the creation of great public banks of genetic resources, located outside the source-countries.

 New global agreements (e.g., the Convention on Biological Diversity), national rights over biological resources (not property).
 The idea of static conservation of biodiversity is disappearing and being replaced by the idea of dynamic conservation, through the notion of resource and innovation.

 The new agreements commit countries to conserve biodiversity, develop resources for sustainability and share the benefits resulting from their use.
 Under new rules, it is expected that bioprospecting or collection of natural products has to be allowed by the biodiversity-rich country, in exchange for a share of the benefits.

-In 2005, the World Heritage Marine Programme was established to protect marine areas with Outstanding Universal Values.
+In 2005, the World Heritage Marine Programme was established to protect environmental areas with Outstanding Universal Value.